Terms, Conditions & Policies

 The following conduct is strictly prohibited under the terms of this policy.
 The below-defined conduct is not to be construed as an exhaustive or all-inclusive list of prohibited conduct.
 Conduct not specifically described below but which nonetheless implicates the purposes and application of this policy should be considered prohibited conduct for reporting purposes.

-Violations of these policies by students, staff members, guests, models, or visitors should be reported immediately to the Artistic Director, Managing Director, or the Academy’s designated Title IX Coordinators.
+Violations of this policy by students, staff members, guests, or visitors should be reported immediately to the Artistic Director, the Managing Director, or the Academy’s designated Title IX Coordinators.

-To submit a concern or file a complaint to the Title IX Coordinators, please contact: titleixcoordinator@
+To submit a concern, or file a complaint to the Title IX Coordinators, please contact: titleixcoordinator@lymeacademy.edu

 Retaliation against anyone for making a good faith report of alleged violation of this policy is prohibited.
 The Academy will evaluate reports of conduct prohibited by this policy on a case-by-case basis.

-The Lyme Academy of Fine Arts disapproves of and will not tolerate threats, violent behavior, or acts of intimidation of any kind by any member of the Academy community upon any other staff member, faculty, student, model, or visitor.
-The penalties for violations will include the ejection of the violator from school property and, in the case of a student violator, their probation or expulsion.
+The Lyme Academy of Fine Arts disapproves of and will not tolerate threats, violent behavior, or acts of intimidation of any kind by any member of the Academy community upon any other staff member, faculty, student, or visitor.
+All students are forbidden to commit acts of offensive and inappropriate behavior in the school at any time.
+Failure to comply will result in disciplinary action and possible expulsion.

 Vandalism of personal or company property